Gabriele-bot/ALVEO-PYNQ_ML/README.md

 Or you can fallow the steps below to produce and customize your own .xclbin file (e.g. kernel frequency, target memory bank, registers property, ...).

 ## Kernel packaging
-Now the kernel IP mus be packaged, to do so use the files provided in **`Alveo_files/src`** and substitute the NN_inference with your custom block.
+If you chose to pakcage the IP following the RTL kernel workflow use the files provided in **`Alveo_files/src`** and substitute the NN_inference with your custom block.
 Follow the instructions given in the [Vitis Application Acceleration Developement Flow Tutorial](https://xilinx.github.io/Vitis-Tutorials/2020-1/docs/getting-started-rtl-kernels/package_ip.html) to produce a **`file.xo`** (Xilinx object).

 ### Link the packaged IP to FPGA resources